Landscape Designer Serving

 For over 35 years, New England Tree & Landscape has completed high-end landscape builds across the South Coast, including six-figure projects in communities like The Bay Club in Mattapoisett.
 We bring that same level of planning and execution to properties in New Bedford’s South End near Clark’s Point.

 We also provide snow removal throughout the South End of New Bedford.
-Our crews plow during storms, clear walkways, and handle de-icing so properties stay accessible and safe throughout the winter season.
+Our crews plow during storms, clear Walkways, and handle de-icing so properties stay accessible and safe throughout the winter season.

 ABOUT OUR SERVICES